-If an application is denied, the auditor notifies the applicant of the reasons for denial on or before the first Monday in October.
+If an application is denied, the auditor notifies the applicant of the reasons for denial within thirty days.
 DTE Form 106A is prescribed for this purpose.
-For example, if an original or continuing application for tax year 2014, or a late application for tax year 2013, is denied by the county auditor, the auditor notifies the applicant by October 6, 2014.

-If the applicant believes that the application was improperly denied, or that the amount of reduction is too low, the applicant may file an appeal with the county board of revision on or before the due date for the next, first-half real property tax bill following the county auditor's denial.
-DTE Form 106B is prescribed for this purpose.
+If the applicant believes that the application was improperly denied, the applicant may file an appeal with the county board of revision within sixty days of the date of the notice.